sim1bet/AdamWineImplementation/README.md

 # AdamWineImplementation
+Basic Numpy Implementation of Adam algorithm on Wine Dataset.

+Hello everyone,

-Basic Numpy Implementation of Adam algorithm on Wine Dataset Hello everyone, since I am new to ML and AI, I've decided to share the results of my effort which, systematically, grow with respect to complexity and completeness.
+since I am new to ML and AI, I've decided to share the results of my effort that, systematically, grow with respect to complexity and completeness.
 For now, I am trying to avoid the use of frameworks in order to learn the basic algorithms underlying "intelligent" programs.
 Feel free to add constructive critiques